 Providing you reach an agreement in mediation, you will need to file a Separation Agreement with the court as part of your divorce.

-- Memo of Understanding: the terms of your agreement are drafted in a memo form which you can then take to your respective lawyers to put into writing (a final Separation Agreement); or
+Mediators can help with drafting a Memo of Understanding.
+These are the terms of your agreement written in memo form which you can then take to your respective lawyers to put into writing (a final Separation Agreement)